ways/BlueDo/README.md

 * Change preferences button to proper burger menu.
 * Move media files to some other dir?
 * Unit tests
+* When on xfce:
+  * for bluetooth settings, open blueman-manager
+  * to lock/unlock change xscreensaver timeout, to match functionality from gnome

 # Development docs